About this mod

 - Donations

-All the info you need for what a file does can be found in the short descriptions found in the Files tab.
-Install using Mod Engine 2 (put the file contents in your mods folder, or however you may have it setup).
+All the essential info you need for what a file does can be found in the short descriptions found in the Files tab.
+There's options for most niches, give it a look.
+Install using Mod Engine 2 (extract zip file contents to your mods folder).
 Uninstall by removing the files from your mods folder.

 General Info